ChelloufMay/pdfapp/README.md

 - Search (GET): query parameter q used to search the extracted text and other searchable fields; returns matching files.
 - Keyword statistics (GET per-document): returns keyword list with computed percentages for display.
 - Download (GET per-document): returns the original file as an attachment for immediate download.

 --> All endpoints are available under the API base path.
 The Angular frontend is configured to use these endpoints.
 ## How it works (flow)
-1. User uploads a file through the frontend or sends it to the upload API.
+1.User uploads a file through the frontend or sends it to the upload API.

-2. Backend stores the file on disk (media/uploads) and creates a database record.
+2.Backend stores the file on disk (media/uploads) and creates a database record.

-3. The extractor runs:
+3.The extractor runs:
 - For PDFs: attempt selectable text extraction.
 If the text is insufficient and OCR fallback is enabled, OCR is attempted.
 - For images: OCR via pytesseract.

-4. The extractor also tries to determine a short title (PDF metadata, layout heuristics, or first meaningful line of text).
+4.The extractor also tries to determine a short title (PDF metadata, layout heuristics, or first meaningful line of text).

 5.Extracted text is sent to the keyword extractor (YAKE) to produce a list of keywords and their scores.

 6.Backend persists extracted text, the list of keywords, scores, language, and title in the database.

 7.Frontend lists the documents, allows viewing keyword statistics, downloading the original file, and searching.
 ## Tools and libraries used
 Backend: